 - Have you ever experienced withdrawal symptoms when the effects of alcohol are wearing off, such as delirium tremens, severe shaking, trouble sleeping, nausea, sweating, racing heart, seizure, or auditory or visual hallucinations?

-- Have you ever been in a hospital because of drinking?
+- Have you ever been to a hospital because of drinking?

 - Have you ever been arrested (even for a few hours) for behavior related to drinking?

-At Destination Hope: The Women’s Program, we work with women who suffer from addiction and dual diagnoses.
-Comprehensive assessments are done via phone and upon arrival at our women’s treatment center to ensure an individualized program that specifically addresses each woman’s history and needs.
+At Destination Hope, we work with men and women who suffer from addiction and dual diagnoses.
+Comprehensive assessments are done via phone and upon arrival at our treatment center to ensure an individualized program that specifically addresses each client’s history and needs.